Entire Homes / By Robyn Roberts / June 23, 2016

 The apartment’s floors had lost their luster, the living room was a blank slate, and the bedroom closet was clearly not cut out for a couple.
-Jamal got to work, devising a plan to deliver smart upgrades in those high-impact places.
+Their contractor got to work, devising a plan to deliver smart upgrades in those high-impact places.

 Jamal and his team sanded and stained the wood floors, bringing a rich depth and gleam to the wood planks that would serve as the basis for transformation in the living room and bedroom.
 Hari and Kaity initially pictured adding wainscot paneling to their living room and hallway, but after much debate decided it would be wasted once hidden behind furniture, so they opted for a series of decorative picture frame mouldings instead.
 The simple addition was a low-cost and non-invasive way to give dimension to the boxy living room, and helps play up the shape of the apartment’s lovely window.
 They also decided to do away with ceiling fans, adding a glamorous tiered West Elm chandelier.
 This before and after is a testament to how refinished flooring, fresh paint, and luminous lighting choices can be enough to completely change a home!

 Next up, the bedroom and its limited closet space.
 Square footage in the bedroom left plenty of room for furniture, but the single closet was not a long-term option.
-Jamal set his sights on the bedroom’s far wall, seeing just enough room to create closets out of thin air without cutting off access to the bedroom window.
+Their Sweeten contractor set his sights on the bedroom’s far wall, seeing just enough room to create closets out of thin air without cutting off access to the bedroom window.